Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 ## Investigating

-When the stakes are relatively safe, you may initiate an Investation roll explicitly, or the GM may rule that a player "triggers" it automatically — simply by exploring or asking questions about the world.
+You may initiate an Investigation roll explicitly, or the GM may rule that a player "triggers" the roll automatically — simply by exploring or asking questions about the world.

+_(Author's note: The traditional 3 positions of Forged in the Dark (Controlled, Risky, and Desperate) are ***not** a formal part of these rules.
+They appear here only as naming conventions to help orient readers.
+The term "Controlled" has no mechanical weight beyond implying that circumstances are relatively safe, while "Risky" implies an element of danger or running out of time.)_

 ### Controlled, aka Just a Routine Search

-**When you Investigate your surroundings in a Controlled position,** the GM makes a **1d6** Fortune Roll.
+**When you Investigate your surroundings, in a Controlled position,** the GM makes a **1d6** Fortune Roll.
 They may include an optional **1 extra die** based on your character's background or any favorable context.
 This roll may be made in secret, but the default is out in the open.
 No matter what, you **always** learn something new:

 * **1-3:** Surface details.
 * **4-5:** Surface details.
 * **6:** **More truth**, with illuminating context.

-Surface details include learning **everything** that might be hidden in the general area where your character is investigating.
+Surface details include learning **everything** that might be hidden in the general area where your character is searching.
 Consider the following scene in a fancy CEO's office, for example:

-  * _The GM knows that an envelope is taped to the underside of the CEO's computer desk.
-A character searching through files inside of the desk should always find that envelope.
-This player succeeds in finding the important clue even on a roll of 1 and even though the player never specified looking underneath the desk._
+  * _The GM decides beforehand that a **secret envelope** is taped to the underside of the CEO's computer desk.
+A character looking through files inside of the desk should always find that envelope.
+This player succeeds **even on a roll of 1**, and even without specifying they meant to look underneath the desk._

-  _In the same office, perhaps a different character decided to search the bookshelf on the other side of the room, first.
-On 1-3, this investigator would not find the envelope and would instead learn some short details about the books they find.
-On a 4-5, however, the GM would give a hint about checking the desk.
-On a 6, the GM might throw in a sticky note with the computer password, depending on how quickly they want the investigation to proceed._
+  _Earlier in the same scene, perhaps a different character decided to search the bookshelf first, on the other side of the room.
+On **1-3**, this player would **not** learn about the secret envelope.
+Instead, they would learn some short details about the books, as well anything hidden in, or behind, the bookshelf._

+  _On a **4-5**, however, this second investigator might get a hint about checking the desk.
+And on a **6**, the GM might throw in a sticky note with the computer password, as well._

+### Pushing for Extra Clues

-After this initial roll, let the GM know if you want to push for more information.
+If you investigate for a moment in character, but suspect you're still missing something, let the GM know if you want to **push yourself for more information**.
 They may offer more details, without another roll, in exchange for **1 Stress**.
 By default, spending Stress is the preferred method of obtaining core clues _(the really big "aha" moments that drive the story forward)_ while avoiding additional rolls.

-Or, if the group can think of an **interesting consequence** for your character spending the extra time, the GM may ask you to make an investigation roll in a **Risky** position.
+Or — if they can think of an **interesting consequence** for your character spending some extra time — the GM may ask you to make an investigation roll with a **Risky** position _(see below)_.
 Otherwise, the spotlight should go to another player who may search for similar information if they describe a new alternate approach.

 _(Author's note: When I run games like this, I usually make this roll in the open.
 In the past, I've called it a "passive knowledge check," but the name isn't important.
 Sometimes it feels easier to ask a player to roll, and sometimes I do it myself.
 Sometimes I declare a small modifier out loud, but usually I just 'guestimate' the degree of success silently in the moment._